 All of the tasks outlined below should be carried at least once a week.

-2) Check the Click Through Rate (CTR)
+2) Check The Click Through Rate (CTR)

 3) Check Average Cost Per Click (Avg.
 CPC)

-4) Check Conversions
+4) Check Conversions Of Your Google Ads

-It’s important to check conversions especially to see whether your conversion tracking is firing properly across all devices, including mobile devices.
-If you haven’t seen conversions in the past few weeks then you may be dealing with a tracking issue or need to look into why your ads and keywords aren’t converting.
+It’s important to check conversions, especially to see whether your conversion tracking is firing properly across all devices, including mobile devices.
+If you haven’t seen conversions in the past few weeks, then you may be dealing with a tracking issue or need to look into why your ads and long-tail keywords aren’t converting.

 5) View Search Impression Share & Search Absolute Top Impression Share

-Search Impression Share is the number of times your ad has shown divided by the number of times the ad had been eligible to show.
-Low search impression share could be due to a number of factors including low budget (Search Impr. share lost due to budget), ad position (search impr share lost due to rank), or even the quality of the ad.
+When you measure results, it’s crucial to understand the effectiveness of your campaigns.
 Search Absolute Top Impression Share is the number of times your ad appeared in the most prominent (top) area of the search results, out of all the times your ad was eligible to appear in that area.
-If your goal is to attract the most traffic by ranking your ad within the top positions of search results, then we highly recommend focusing more on Search abs.
+If your goal is to attract the most traffic by ranking your ad within the top positions of search results, then we highly recommend focusing more on Search ads.
 Top impression share rather than Search Impression Share.

-6) View Ad performance
+6) View Ad Performance

-8) Check Search Terms Report
+8) Check The Search Terms Report

-Not to be confused with Search Keywords report, Search Terms report outlines other phrases that users typed that triggered your ad.
-You can add these Search Term keywords can provide insights into the keyword themes that are driving traffic to your website through your ads.
+Not to be confused with the Search Keywords report, the Search Terms report outlines other phrases that users typed that triggered your ad.
+Analysing the Search Term keywords can provide insights into the keyword themes that are driving traffic to your website through your ads.

 9) Check Negative Keywords